-The Merseyside Safeguarding Adults Review Group (MSARG) is a collaboration between relevant organisations in the Local Authority areas of Knowsley, Liverpool, Sefton and Wirral.
+The Merseyside Safeguarding Adults Review Group (MSARG) is a collaboration between relevant organisations in the Local Authority areas of Knowsley, Sefton, St Helens and Wirral.

 The MSARG will consider all Safeguarding Adult Review (SAR) referrals submitted, in order to establish if the referral meets the criteria for a SAR and will then make recommendations to the relevant Safeguarding Adult Board Chair as to whether it should be undertaken.

 The purpose of a SAR is to prevent future deaths or serious abuse or neglect to an adult with care and support needs by reviewing the circumstances, and identifying multi-agency learning and then making recommendations to each local Safeguarding Adults Board, usually in areas of service delivery or practice that could have been delivered more effectively, or where agencies could have worked better together.

 It is a multi-agency process that considers the learning that can be identified in the circumstances of each case and is not about assigning blame to any organisation or individual.
 Organisations will have their own internal procedures to review practice and raise standards, such as complaints, audits and serious incident investigations.
 A SAR does not duplicate any of those processes, as the focus is on multi-agency learning through consideration of how agencies worked together, with the intention of improving how they do so in the future.

 Section 44 of the Care Act (2014) states that the Safeguarding Adult Board (SAB) must arrange a SAR when an adult with needs for care and support (whether or not the local authority has been meeting any of those needs) if: